Charged with a Crime in New Haven? Call a New Haven Criminal Defense Lawyer Near You at (866) 971-5795 for a FREE Consultation!

 A DUI is a criminal charge, which means that a conviction will remain on your criminal record.
 This may make it difficult to get a job, obtain a professional license, or otherwise advance in your life or career.
 In addition, your car insurance premiums will typically skyrocket after a DUI conviction and remain high for years afterward.

-Can I Fight a DUI Charge?
+Can I Fight a DUI Charge in New Haven??

 Being charged with a DUI can be a scary experience, particularly as you start to worry about what the criminal charge will mean for your future.
 There are a number of ways that you can defend against a DUI charge based on the facts of your case.